CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting.md

 ## Troubleshoot BGP Unnumbered

-To verify that FRR learns the neighboring link-local IPv6 address through the IPv6 neighbor discovery router advertisements on a given interface, run the <!--NCLU `net show interface <interface>` command or the -->vtysh `show interface <interface>` command.
+To verify that FRR learns the neighboring link-local IPv6 address through the IPv6 neighbor discovery router advertisements on a given interface, run the vtysh `show interface <interface>` command or the `net show interface <interface>` command.

 If you do not enable `ipv6 nd suppress-ra` on both ends of the interface, `Neighbor address(s):` shows the link-local address of the other end (the address that BGP uses when that interface uses BGP).